Bart-coding/github-repo-lister/README.md

 ## Key Implementation Aspects

   * **Asynchronous Data Fetching (CompletableFuture):** Branch details for each repository are fetched in parallel.
-This significantly reduces the total API response time, especially for users with a large number of repositories.
+This approach prevents the application from being blocked or slowed down when fetching data for a large number of a user's repositories.
   * **Resilience to External API Failures:** The original requirements only specified handling the "User Not Found" error.
 However, the implementation was extended to ensure service stability.
 If fetching branches for a single repository fails (e.g., due to a network error or a temporary GitHub API issue), the entire process is not interrupted.
 Instead, an empty list of branches is returned for that specific repository.
   * **Secure URL Construction (UriComponentsBuilder):** All external API URLs are built using `UriComponentsBuilder` instead of manual string formatting.
 This ensures proper parameter encoding, protects against potential errors, and aligns with Spring Framework best practices.
   * **Explicit Content Negotiation:** The application strictly enforces the response content type by validating the `Accept` header.
 This guarantees predictable response formats and prevents miscommunication between the client and the server.